MasterCook and Vista

 Mastercook Help Files

-Windows Vista shipped without support for WinHelp, which is what MC uses for the built-in help files accessible directly from the program.
+Windows Vista/Win 7 shipped without support for WinHelp (They no longer wish to support that older format.), which is what MasterCook versions 9 and less use for the built-in help files accessible directly from the program.
 Microsoft has since made a patch available.
 CLICK HERE to download it.
-Microsoft says, "WinHlp32.exe is required to display 32-bit Help files that have the ".hlp" file name extension.
-To view .hlp files on Windows Vista, you need to install this application."

 [ Top of Page ]